svenssonjoel/lispBM/doc/manual/ch1_introduction.md

 ```

 Any LBM expression can be quoted and essentially then viewed as a
-datastructure rather than as code.
+data-structure rather than as code.
 For example you can quote any
 symbol:

 ```